Fear of Being Happy: How To Overcome Cherophobia?

 Anybody who is afraid of happiness can be considered as a Cherophobic.
 When you have a phobia of a certain thing the fear is at its highest intensity.
 Immense fear is about the happiness being taken away from you.

 Hence, whenever you are in a state of happiness your fear rushes in to tell you that now something horrible is going to happen.
-This is called Cherophobia, fear of being happy.
+This is called Cherophobia, a fear of being happy.

 “Why Am I Afraid of Being Happy?”